Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Discussion

 For isotonic regression in $d$ dimensions, the recent article \cite{MR3988762} shows that the LSE achieves the minimax estimation rate $n^{- \min(2/(d+2),1/d)}$ up to $\log n$-factors.
 For $d\geq 3,$ is it known that $\log N(r,\mF,\|\cdot\|_2)\asymp r^{-2(d-1)}.$ Since for uniform design, the norms $\|\cdot\|_2$ and $\|\cdot\|_n$ are close, the standard approach to derive convergence rates via the entropy integral is then expected to yield no convergence rate faster than $n^{-1/(2d-2)}$.
-Since this rate is slower than the actual rate of the LSE, this shows that the entropy integral approach can be suboptimal.
-Interestingly, \cite{MR3988762} proves moreover, that if the isotonic function is piecewise constant with $k$ pieces, the LSE can adapt to the number of pieces and attains the optimal adaptive rate $(k/n)^{\min(1,2/d)}$ up to $\log n$-factors.
-A general overview about the LSE under shape constraints is given in the survey article \cite{soloff_isotonic_regression_lse}.
+Since this rate is slower than the actual convergence rate of the LSE, this provides another instance where the entropy integral approach is suboptimal.
+Interestingly, \cite{MR3988762} proves, moreover, that if the isotonic function is piecewise constant with $k$ pieces, the LSE adapts to the number of pieces and attains the optimal adaptive rate $(k/n)^{\min(1,2/d)}$ up to $\log n$-factors.
+More on adaptation and the pointwise behaviour of the LSE in isotonic regression and other shape-constrained estimation problems can be found in the survey article \cite{MR3881209}.

+For penalized LSEs, an alternative to the concentration bounds in empirical process methods is the recently developed proof strategy based on the small ball method, \cite{pmlr-v35-mendelson14, 8200211, MR3782379, JMLR:v18:16-422, MR4474492}.